melezhik/jam/README.md

 ## client and server
 Pjam consists of two parts:
 - pjam client allowing you to create distribution archive from source code using pinto
-- [pjam server](https://github.com/melezhik/jam/wiki/Introduction-to-pjam-server) - web interface to pjam client allowing you to make some actions remotely ( limited pjam client api )
+- [pjam server](https://github.com/melezhik/jam/wiki/Introduction-to-pjam-server) - is the web interface to pjam client, allowing you to take some actions remotely.
+It provides limited pjam client api.

 The explanation below is about pjam client, for pjam server information see [wiki pages](https://github.com/melezhik/jam/wiki/Introduction-to-pjam-server).